asyahdin/asyahdin/README.md

 - 👋 Hi, I’m Aishah Din
 - 👀 I’m interested in data analyst by using Python and modeling
 - 🌱 I’m currently working on projects for data science/data analyst
-- 📫 Feel free to reach me at :<ahref=www.linkedin.com/in/nur-aishah-mohd-din>LinkedIn</a>
+- 📫 Feel free to reach me at :<a href=www.linkedin.com/in/nur-aishah-mohd-din>LinkedIn</a>
 - ⚡ Fun fact: I am a creative graphic designer

 <!---